Category

 Compare

-Honda Odyssey is one of the biggest MPV-type cars, rivalled only by the Kia Carnival (Sedona) or Toyota Sienna.
+Honda Odyssey is one of the biggest minivan (MPV-type) cars, rivalled only by the Kia Carnival (Sedona) or Toyota Sienna.
 You can sleep in it easily, and have a storage box in the boot without it getting in the way of sleeping, that’s how big it is :).
 Its 245cm (96.5in) long boot gives you 200cm (79in) of sleeping area and still leaves 45cm (17.7in) for storage – or your dog.

 Most camping conversions I’ve come across tend to throw everything out at the back to make the most of the space and build their own bed frames and storage.
+It is a good car for camping, if you can get over the higher price tag (starting at around $30,000).

 Compare